swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 Capturing groups are a commonly used component of regular expressions as they allow the programmer to extract information from matched input.
-A capturing group groups multiple characters together as a single unit that can be [backreferenced](https://www.regular-expressions.info/backref.html) within the regular expression and accessed in the result of a successful match.
+A capturing group collects multiple characters together as a single unit that can be [backreferenced](https://www.regular-expressions.info/backref.html) within the regular expression and accessed in the result of a successful match.
 For example, the following regular expression contains the capturing groups `(cd*)`